Fostering Local Parliament’s Public Engagement for Electoral Violence Prevention

 How to communicate about these activities?

-• Parliamentary Education/Outreach/Communication: Implement educational initiatives that inform the public about parliamentary processes and the importance of citizen engagement.
-Consider adapting in line with local context and language requirements.
-This could include workshops, informational sessions, and collaborative projects with schools and universities (see also programmatic option on parliamentary education centres).
+• Parliamentary education/outreach/communication: Implement educational initiatives that inform the public about parliamentary processes and the importance of citizen engagement.
+Consider adapting in line with local contexts and language requirements.
+This could include workshops, informational sessions and collaborative projects with schools and universities (see also programmatic option on parliamentary education centres).

-• Support organizing parliamentary events: a) assistance providers or civil society organizations may hold events that bring together diverse stakeholders, including youth, women, and civil society and b) pilot public hearings, mobile committee session with local parliament as such events secure the widest citizen representation and if there is a quorum it may provide direct results.
-Overall, gatherings may serve as platforms for discussion, networking, and sharing best practices related to electoral violence prevention.
+• Support organizing parliamentary events: assistance providers or CSOs may (a) hold events that bring together diverse stakeholders, including youth, women and civil society, and (b) pilot public hearings and mobile committee sessions with local parliament.
+Such events secure the widest citizen representation; and if there is a quorum, it may provide direct results.
+Overall, gatherings may serve as platforms for discussion, networking and sharing best practices related to electoral violence prevention.

 7.